 Key Points:

-- In addition to hiking, Valley of Fire offers some cool “one-off” sights like Elephant Rock, Seven Sisters, and the Historic Cabins among others.
+- In addition to hiking, there are a handful of “one-offs” like Elephant Rock, Seven Sisters, and the CCC Cabins, among others.

-A newer priority of mine has been to escape Las Vegas and “the usual” activities to explore, and share, some of the natural beauty that surrounds the city.
+A new priority of mine is to escape Vegas and “the usual” vices to explore and share some of the natural beauty that surrounds the city.

-Located just an hour from resorts on the Strip, Valley of Fire State Park is one of the more popular day trip options from Las Vegas and is open from sunrise to sunset daily.
+Just an hour from resorts on the Strip, Valley of Fire State Park is a popular day trip from Las Vegas, open from sunrise to sunset daily.

-The park spans 40,000+ acres and is known for scenic hiking trails and the stunning red sandstone formations it’s comprised of (hence the name Valley of Fire).
+The park spans 40,000+ acres and is known for scenic hiking trails and the stunning red sandstone formations it’s comprised of (hence the name).

 With infrastructure constructed by the Civilian Conservation Corps (CCC) during the depths of the great depression, Valley of Fire was Nevada’s first state park, opening in 1935.